Luke 13:25-30

 May the Lord comfort us in the gospel, amen.
 As we close, I’d like to speak with you who might be stirred from spiritual slumber.
 Any of you who may be starting to sense the fear of God that’s awakening in your heart, and we’ll call this point three, I just want to encourage you to, number three, seek hope through the narrow entrance.
 Seek hope through the narrow entrance.

 The narrowness of it doesn’t, doesn’t drive them away, it compels them to strive even more.
-They’re striving to enter, they rejoice in the privilege they’ve discovered that there is a door, that Jesus is invited, that God has, has amazing grace.
+They’re striving to enter, they rejoice in the privilege they’ve discovered that there is a door, that Jesus has invited, that God has, has amazing grace.
 Beloved, what about you, now is the time to strive to enter.
-Now is the time to embrace a life of striving against all sin, against self centeredness, against blinding pride, and all worldliness.
+Now is the time to embrace a life of striving against all sin, against self-centeredness, against blinding pride, and all worldliness.

 Now is the time to obey his voice, come to him, because you’ve been invited by a king.
 He says in another place, “Come to me, all who labor and are heavy laden.”
 Who are those?
 Those who have awakened to the heavy burden of their sin, selfishness, and worldliness, and defilement with a, with a troubled conscience.
 Is that you?
 Do you labor?
 Are you heavy laden under a guilty conscience?
 Jesus says, “Come to me and I’ll give you rest.
 Take my yoke upon you and learn from me for I am gentle and lowly in heart.
 You’ll find rest for your souls, for my yoke is easy and my burden is light.”
 That’s how Jesus describes striving.